guardian/security-hq/README.md

 Security HQ holds a Lambda, which checks for security groups that are open to the world, except ELB groups.
 This data is used for `https://security-hq.gutools.co.uk/security-groups`.

 It is deployed as a stack set and is defined in  `cloudformation/watched-account.template.yaml`.

+#### Deployment
+1. Update the version in `build.sbt`.
+2. Build the lambda by running `.script/package-lambda`.
+2. Upload it to S3 (ask DevX where the bucket is located).
+3. Deploy the stack set manually (ask DevX if you are unsure of how to do this), making sure to update the version parameter.

-This lambda is deployed manually by creating a JAR file locally and uploading it to S3: `s3://guardian-dist/guardian/PROD/securitygroups-lambda/`.
-The version name is important, because the cloudformation has a paramter, `version`, which is used to locate the correct S3 file.
-The stackset is then deployed manually again to all accounts from the root account.
+**NOTE: The version is important**, because the cloudformation `version` parameter is used to locate the correct S3 file.
+The lambda code will not change unless a new version is deployed, even if the infrastructure changes.

-The build and deploy process is manual at present.
-The lambda was deployed once in 2018 and hasn't been updated since.
-Health tickets have been put onto the backlog to try to improve this process.

 ## Further docs in this repo
 [Guardduty](hq/markdown/guardduty-sechub-common-problems.md)